bitsy-lang/bitsy/docs/source/nettle/index.rst

 On the right hand side of the `<=`, we have the **driver**.
 This is an expression that continuously drives a signal to the target.

+A terminal can only appear as the target of a `<=` once in a circuit.

 Expressions
 -----------
 Expressions represent combinational logic.